Tag: learn

 Granted, in a very limited way, there is a transaction: accepting Jesus Christ as your Lord and Savior.
 It is that simple.
 Yes, it is profoundly deeper.
 It’s still simple.

-emphasis on is an attempt to wipe away the tendency to strive for goals of completion.
+Paul emphasis on grace is an attempt to wipe away the human tendency to strive for goals of completion.
 By focusing on grace, Paul was trying to condition people to accept the freeing of God.

 ※Questions※